Yuan Dynasty — Half Anarchism Era

 He stopped invasive wars and started to pay attention to agriculture and the recovery of the Imperial Examination.

-However, the endless wars and heavy taxes brought civilians countless chaos and suffering; along with severe racist policies and some big natural disasters, more and more large-scale rebellions appeared nationwide.
+Nevertheless, the endless wars and heavy taxes inflicted countless chaos and suffering upon civilians.
+Coupled with severe racist policies and significant natural disasters, large-scale rebellions began to emerge nationwide.

 Carved Red Lacquer Plate of Yuan with Narcissus Pattern— The Palace Museum (Photo by Dongmaiying)